 Dusts

-- Insect dusts come in the form of a very fine powder that is effective when thinly and evenly spread over a surface, or injected into wall voids, cracks, and crevices.
-Apply under and behind appliance and cabinets, in drawer wells, basements and other areas where bugs hide.
-Also apply in cracks around pipes, windows, etc. where bugs might enter your home from the outside.
+- Apply under and behind appliances and cabinets, in drawer wells, basements, and other areas where bugs hide.
+Dust can also be applied in cracks around pipes, windows, and other areas where bugs might enter your home from the outside.

 Traps

-Effective Pest Control Product Safety
+Effective Pest Control & Safety Tips

 - Always read and follow the product’s label directions and safety information for use and proper storage and disposal information.